oscarvictoria/ios-control-flow-lab/README.md

 ## Question 13

 Consider the below switch statement.
 What should your system currently print?
+The answer to life, the universe and everything.

 ```swift
 let number = 42